-During this process certain conditions were left out from my synthesis as they were considered irrelevant to this particular research, namely, democracy.
-The reason for leaving democracy out was because I assumed that the collaborative arrangements in this case study are not heavily affected by democratic dynamics.
-For example, the context in which the theme democracy was referred to was in regards to equal decision making power among partners in the collaborative arrangement; mostly referencing the need for external stakeholder participation and engagement.
+During this process, democracy was the one condition that was omitted from the synthesis.
+The reason for leaving democracy out was based on the assumption that the CSPs in this case study were not heavily affected by democratic dynamics.
+For example, the context in which the democracy was referred to in literature was in regards to equal decision making power among partners in the collaborative arrangement; mostly referencing the need for external stakeholder participation and engagement.
 In consideration of the absence of any external stakeholder-related decision-making, I felt that democracy would not apply to this case study.
 However, given the fact that conditions are dynamic, in the event that eliminated conditions resurfaced in the subsequent phases of data collection, as the theory demands, they would be revisited in the final revision of conditions.